appmancer/JXPlotterXVG/README.md

 alt="XPlotterSVG in action" width="240" height="180" border="10" /></a>

 ## Download
-Clone and build from this repo, or just [download from here](https://github.com/appmancer/JXPlotterSVG/XPlotterSVG.jar)
+Clone and build from this repo, or just [download from here](https://github.com/appmancer/JXPlotterXVG/blob/master/XPlotterSVG.jar)

 ## Creating the SVG file
-You might already have a design in an editor like[Inkscape.](https://inkscape.org/en/) To prepare your design for conversion, I recommend that you copy your design into the [template](https://github.com/appmancer/JXPlotterSVG/XPlotterTemplate.svg) I've designed.
+You might already have a design in an editor like [Inkscape.](https://inkscape.org/en/) To prepare your design for conversion, I recommend that you copy your design into the [template](https://github.com/appmancer/JXPlotterSVG/blob/master/XPlotterTemplate.svg) I've designed.
 This template creates a workspace 240x300mm, the working space of the XPlotter.

 ## Using a material file
 The XPlotter comes with a variety of tools, and can be used with a variety of media.
-The tool and the medium you are working with will have an effect on the GCode that will be required.
-For instance, cutting plywood with the laser means a lower feedrate, and for the cuts to be repeat.
+The tool and the medium you are working with will have an effect on the GCode.
+For instance, cutting plywood with the laser means a lower feedrate, and for the cuts to be repeated.
 The same SVG with a pen and paper will mean a faster feed rate, and no repetition.

 To specify how you want the tool to behave, you use a material file.
 There are a few